Manthonix/wing-loading-tradeoff/FINDINGS.md

 # Findings

+These are all results found for my specific case.
 Each result below is stated, evidenced, and assessed.
 The assessment is deliberately
 unsparing: some of these are substantial, some are corollaries, and one is a routine numerical check reported for completeness.
 Knowing which is which is part of the work.